 - Staying out for long periods or days at a time

-- You start romanticizing substance abuse
+- They start romanticizing substance abuse

-- Your past behaviors begin to appear
+- Their past behaviors begin to appear